nbusseneau/hephaistos/README.md

   ├── x86/
   └── hephaistos
   ```
-  > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam configuration files: run `./hephaistos` in terminal (on Steam Deck: right-click > `Run in Konsole`).
+  > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam / Heroic configuration files: run `./hephaistos` in terminal (on Steam Deck: right-click > `Run in Konsole`).
   > Note that you still have to move `hephaistos` to the `Hades` directory manually before continuing.
   </details>